DenWav/kotlin-try-with-resources/readme.md

 ----------

 Kotlin has no answer to Java's try-with-resources mechanic.
 This is sad as it's probably the only thing Java has that Kotlin doesn't.
-Kotlin's response is with the `AutoCloseable#using()` extension method.
+Kotlin's response is with the `AutoCloseable#use()` extension method.
 This is fine except for three very big and annoying issues:

 1. No scoping help.
 In Java with `try-with-resources`, when you are finished using the given resource they would not only automatically be closed for you, they would also conveniently go out of scope.
 2. No support for multiple resources.
-The only way to use multiple resources is to nest `using()` blocks.
+The only way to use multiple resources is to nest `use()` blocks.
 3. No support for catching exceptions.
 In Java with `try-with-resources` you can catch exceptions thrown in the resource initialization in the same try block.
-In Kotlin, you have to wrap the `using()` block in another `try-catch` block.
+In Kotlin, you have to wrap the `use()` block in another `try-catch` block.

 The only good solution for this is for the Kotlin language itself to be expanded to support proper `try-with-resources`.
 The team is against this for some reason, not wanting to add language features for something like this, opting instead to use existing language features to